id-Mask/zk-Oracle/proposal.md

 2. **Bravery in tackling complex issues** allows us to approach the problem with a fresh perspective and the willingness to explore unconventional avenues.
 3. **First mover advantage** because no one or unknown teams are solving this problem using the means proposed.
 The proposed product/service does not exist today.

-## **What other companies are solving this problem today or could if they wanted to?**

-As far as we are aware, this proposal is totally unique and new.
-No other products like this currently exist.
-There's no product or service that offers users to prove they are not sanctioned or prove their age using zero knowledge environment.

-Various initiatives, such as World Coin, Proof of Humanity, Human Protocol, Humanode have sought to address the digital identity problem (more on this in [Vitalik's interview in Time magazine](https://time.com/6142810/proof-of-humanity/)).
-However, a combination of smart-ID and Minas' zero-knowledge-powered smart contracts, presents a simple, unique, and powerful solution to this problem.

 ## **Product name**

 🌌 **ShadowCloak** : zk-powered-identity